• Skip to main content

 Symptoms

-In most cases, a extruded disc will cause referred pain.
-Meaning, pain that is felt in an area other then where it the disc extrusion was caused.
-Symptoms of disc extrusion generally include:
+In most cases, an extruded disc will cause referred pain, which means pain is felt in an area other than where the disc extrusion was caused.

-• Pain in the lower pain, buttocks, groin or thighs
+• Pain in the lower pain, buttocks, groin, or thighs

 • Tingling or numbness